Winter weather is here. Are you traveling for the holidays? Are you prepared for cold weather?

 Winter Storms & Extreme Cold

 One of the primary concerns is the winter weather's ability to knock out heat, power and communications services to your home or office, sometimes for days at a time.
-Heavy snowfall and extreme cold can immobilize an entire region.
+Extreme cold can immobilize an entire region.

 The National Weather Service refers to winter storms as the “Deceptive Killers” because most deaths are indirectly related to the storm.
 Instead, people die in traffic accidents on icy roads and of hypothermia from prolonged exposure to cold.
 It is important to be prepared for winter weather before it strikes.
 Visit their webpage for a fact filled brochure.